2026 Hackney London Borough Council election: History

-Council term
+Preceding council term

-Former mayor Philip Glanville stood down after being suspended by the Labour Party when a photo emerged of him at a social event with an ex-councillor convicted of possessing images of penetrative and sadistic sexual abuse of young children.
-Tom Dewey, the councillor involved was elected in 2022 and resigned after six days, due to his arrest.
-Caroline Woodley was subsequently elected as Mayor in 2023.
+At the 2022 elections, Labour's Philip Glanville had won the mayoralty and the party had also won 50 of the 57 seats on the council.
+Glanville subsequently resigned as mayor in September 2023 after a photo emerged of him at a social event with an ex-councillor who had been convicted of possessing images of sexual abuse of young children.
+A by-election for the mayoralty was held in November 2023, which was won by Labour's Caroline Woodley.
+Ian Sharer gained Woodley's council seat for the Conservatives at the subsequent by-election.

 In May 2024, three Labour councillors left the party to form the Hackney Independent Socialist Group, or Hackney Independent Socialist Collective.
+Liam Davis (Green) gained Stoke Newington from Labour in a September 2024 by-election.
+M Can Ozsen became an independent in January 2026.

 Electoral process

 Hackney, as is the case all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2022.
 The election takes place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors will have as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 Hackney is one of five London councils led by a directly elected mayor; all voters across the borough vote to elect a mayor by first past the post system in addition to voting for their local councillor.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over are entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations takes place from 7:00 to 22:00 on election day, and voters are able to apply for postal votes or proxy votes in advance of the election.
+Voting in-person at polling stations takes place from 07:00 to 22:00 on election day, and voters are able to apply for postal votes or proxy votes in advance of the election.
+Hackney is reportedly a top target for the Green Party of England and Wales.